-- The Veteran must have been separated from the armed forces under honorable conditions
+- The Veteran must have been separated from the United States Armed Forces under honorable conditions

 - Active duty service member remains in active service

-- After active duty service, the Veteran remains in any reserve component of the armed forces, including the Ohio National Guard.
+- After active duty service, the Veteran remains in any reserve component of the United States Armed Forces, including the Ohio National Guard.